 There is a lot to love about this quote.
 I like how Mr. Wajert uses “misguided” to change academics but not plaintiffs.
 Academics are given a gentle pass for their foolishness.
 Can product liability lawyers be misguided too?

 Flaws in Subsequent Remedial Measures Rule

-I disagree that the real foundation for the rule is that jurors attention will be diverted in the wrong direction.
+I disagree that the real foundation for jurors’ attention will be diverted in the wrong direction.
 If that was the sole motivation for the rule most courts have regarding subsequent remedial measures, we would not have the rule.

-If someone changes the design of a product after an accident, we all know why, in the majority of cases, they fix the design: because there was a better way to do it.
+If someone changes the design of a product after an accident, we all know why, in most cases, they fix the design: because there was a better way to do it.
 This is not an “inappropriate equation.”
 It is common sense.
-But the heart and soul of the subsequent remedial measures rule is not that jurors will be confused, but instead, that you don’t want companies to delay changing a design to protect people in the future because it will be shoved down their throats in a lawsuit.
+But the heart and soul of the subsequent remedial measures rule is not that jurors will be confused, but that you don’t want companies to delay changing a design to protect people because it will be shoved down their throats in a lawsuit.

-There is another reason why the subsequent remedial measures rule does not have its intended effect.
-Some manufacturers go the opposite way of the good company that puts their customers first; they won’t make changes to the product because it is possible making the change could be admitted into evidence at trial or might limit the defenses the manufacturer can make, most notably the defense that an alternative design is not feasible.
+There is another reason the subsequent remedial measures rule does not have its intended effect.
+Some manufacturers go the opposite way of the good company that puts their customers first; they won’t change the product because it is making the change could be admitted into evidence at trial or might limit the defenses the manufacturer can make, most notably the defense that an alternative design is not feasible.

 You can find the full opinion in Scott v.
 Dutton-Lainson Company here.